Codecademy/engineering-competencies/interviews/backend-takehome.md

 ### Testing

-While unit tests are not required, some form of test that verifies that the code is working appropriately needs to exist
+Unit tests verify the code is working appropriately.

 - 💖 4 - Unit tests or script that tests various logic branches including edge cases; tests are granular and tied to specific functions
 - 👍 3 - Unit tests or script that tests main logic branches but not edge cases; tests not tied to specific functions but rather groups of them